rev9dev-netizen/listy/README.md

 Testing (future): Add unit tests for services (keyword scoring, clustering, validation).

 Lint: `pnpm lint` (ESLint config uses Next core-web-vitals + TS rules).

+### Amazon Import (SerpApi)

+The Listing Builder supports creating a listing by fetching an existing Amazon product by ASIN via SerpApi.
+Set `SERPAPI_KEY` in your `.env.local`.
+In the UI, choose "Fetch from Amazon" when creating a listing and enter an ASIN.
+We will fetch title, up to 5 bullet points, and a description and store them as version 1.
+Subsequent unchanged imports are deduped via content hash.

 ## 14. Deployment Considerations